 In the additive spectral sequence, there are $n$ non-trivial differentials.
 Using formulas in \cite{ms_pic}, we see that each of these differentials has kernel $\Z/2$ in the 0-stem of the Picard spectral sequence.
 This, together with some low dimensional calculations, shows that the Picard group has order at most $2^{n+2}$.
 However, we also know that this is the lower bound by periodicity.
 Therefore, the Picard group must have order exactly $2^{n+2}$.

 We will then give two proofs for the Gross--Hopkins dual $IE_n^{hC_2}$.
-The first proof relies extensively on techniques from $C_2$-equivariant homotopy theory, as well as a recent result of Devalapurkar, which states that $IE_n^{hC_2} \in \Pic(E_n^{hC_2})$.
+The first proof relies extensively on techniques from $C_2$-equivariant homotopy theory, as well as a general result, which states that $I(E_n^{hF}) \in \Pic(E_n^{hF})$ for any finite subgroup of the Morava stabilizer group (\Cref{prop:grosshopkins_pic}).
 The second proof is more computational in nature.
 We set up a series of spectral sequences and completely compute the homotopy fixed point spectral sequence for $IE_n^{hC_2}$.
 This computation uses a technique called the ``geometric boundary theorem'', which has been studied by Behrens in \Cref{app:gbt}.